caseykneale/ChemometricsTools.jl/README.md

 In-house classification encodings(one cold/one hot), multiclass performance statistics.
 ChemometricsTools currently includes: LDA with guassian discriminants, logistic regression, PLS-DA, K-NN, Gaussian Naive Bayes, Classification Trees, Random Forest, and more to come.

 ## Specialized tools?
-But this is steadily becoming chock-full of tools for chemometrics.
-The package does have specialized tools for chemometricians in special fields.
-For instance, fractional derivatives for the electrochemists (and the adventurous), Savitsky Golay smoothing, curve resolution for forensics, etc. There are certainly plans for a few other tools for analyzing chemical data that packages in other languages have seemingly left out.
+This package has specialized tools for special fields of analysis'.
+For instance, fractional derivatives for the electrochemists (and the adventurous), Savitsky Golay smoothing for spectroscopists, curve resolution for forensics, etc. There are certainly plans for a few other tools for analyzing chemical data that packages in other languages have seemingly left out.
 More to come.
 Stay tuned.

 ## Why Julia?
 In Julia we can do mathematics like R or Matlab (no installations/imports), but write glue code as easily as python, with the expressiveness of scala, with (often) the performance of C/C++.
 Multidispatch makes recycling code painless, and broadcasting allows for intuitive application of operations across collections.
 I'm not a soft-ware engineer, but, these things have made Julia my language of choice.
 Try it for a week on Julia 1.0.3, if you don't get hooked, I'd be surprised.